aakashbisht0704/swasth-prameh/DOMAIN_RESTRICTION_COMPLETE.md

 # ✅ SwasthPrameh AI Domain Restriction - COMPLETED

 ## 🎯 **Goal Achieved**
-The AI assistant now exclusively answers questions about **Ayurveda for Diabetes and Prediabetes (Prameha / Madhumeha)** and refuses all unrelated queries.
+The AI assistant now exclusively answers questions about **Ayurveda for Diabetes and Prediabetes (Prameh / Madhumeha)** and refuses all unrelated queries.

 ## 🔧 **Implementation Summary**